-I am so excited to be joining an amazing group of bloggers that are passionate about budget-friendly ways to decorate your home.
+I am so excited to be joining an amazing group of bloggers that are passionate about budget-friendly ways to decorate their homes.
 We’ll be coming to you the second Monday of each month to share easy, inexpensive ideas for different spaces around your house.
 This month we’re talkin’ bathrooms.

-Let’s take a stroll down memory lane and take a look at my master bathroom.
+Let’s take a stroll down memory lane and take a look at our master bathroom.
 In March of this year, I made over this room for the $100 Room Challenge.
 I promised some tutorials and how-tos… but never got around to doing them, so I figured now was the perfect time to share just how much money you can save by simply DIYing a few things in your bathroom (instead of buying them from a retailer).

 One of the things I hated about our bathroom was the huge builder-grade-boring, “no personality” mirror that hung above our vanity.
 Take a look…

 Many assume, if you want to change the look of the mirror, you need to purchase a new one… but barn wood framed mirrors of this size run hundreds of dollars.
 Take a look…

-You truly do not need to spend hundreds of dollars to update that mirror.
+You truly do not need to spend hundreds of dollars to update a mirror.
 Instead, you can use scrap wood (or buy wood… it’s pretty cheap) and simply frame your existing mirror.

 - Tape Measure